barretobruno411/barretobruno411/README.md

 - 👋 Hi, I’m @barretobruno411
-- 👀 I’m interested in work with front end development
+- 👀 I’m interested in work with Javascript on web development
 - 💞️ I’m looking to collaborate on web development
 - 📫 Reach me at https://www.linkedin.com/in/bruno-duarte-119a08b7/